8.3 - Child Support

 Guidelines

 Wyoming Statute § 20-2-304 establishes the guidelines for presumptive child support.
-The Statute contains three (3) different ways to calculate presumptive support:: 1) standard with no credits for overnight visitation; 2) credit for court-ordered overnight visitation if it exceed 25% of the total number of nights in the year; or 3) split custody when parents each have care and control of one or more children
+The Statute contains three (3) different ways to calculate presumptive support: 1) Basic with no credits for overnight visitation; 2) Shared custody: credit for court-ordered overnight visitation if it exceeds 25% of the total number of nights in the year; or 3) Split custody when parents each have care and control of one or more children

 In order to determine the presumptive child support amount, the District CSP Office will serve upon both the custodial and non-custodial parents the Wyoming Supreme Court financial affidavit.